mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 Automatic Alerts
 The TacMap feature can be combined with additional sensors to alert the user if hostiles or unknown contacts move into certain areas and run pre-selected responses if desired.
-For example, a unit could be set- up to detonate mines or distraction devices such as flashbangs when someone who is not a member of the force enters a particular area.
+For example, a unit could be set-up to detonate mines or distraction devices such as flashbangs when someone who is not a member of the force enters a particular area.
 This feature must be used with caution as it can create chaos or result in collateral casualties but in the right context it is very useful.